kagisearch/kagi-docs/docs/kagi/why-kagi/why-pay-for-search.md

 To estimate the revenue per user, we can divide the 2023 US ad revenue by the 2023 number of users: $76 billion / 274 million = $277 revenue per user in the US or $23 USD per month, on average!
 That means there is someone, somewhere, a third party and a complete stranger, an advertiser, paying $23 per month for your searches.

 Choosing to subscribe to Kagi means that while you are now paying for your search you are getting a fair value for your money, you are getting more relevant results, are able to personalize your experience and take advantage of all the tools and features we built, all while protecting your and your family's privacy and data.

+## Kagi Finally Offers a Choice

+All search engines have search costs, development costs, and administrative costs.
+Most search engines cover this by advertising, tracking, and selling your data.
+And for 25 years we did not have any choice.

+Kagi brings a new model to the market - pay for your search with your wallet instead.
+For only $5/mo (Starter plan) or $10/mo (unlimited search plan) you can now search with a peace of mind, knowing the results are always shown with your best interest in mind.

 ## Learn how to Pick a Plan